The MiSTer Station

 After some research the choice fell on the DE10-Nano (5V, 2A) and the MiSTer project.
 I like the thought of accurate hardware as the backbone to run retro games on.
 Since some skilled programmers like FPGAzumSpass (Twitter, Youtube, Patreon) and Laxer3A (Twitter, Patreon) work(ed) on the PSX core.
 It would of course be nice if this build could play PS1 games in the future.
 And maybe, just maybe I could pick up some of the long forgotten PS1 games from the bottom of that old nostalgic box in the attic when this is all done.

 Wait, what?!
 Not familiar with the MiSTer FPGA?
 OK, let’s start from the begin.
-I then recommend you to read a bit on the retro game phenomena Here, Here and/or watch some good YouTube videos on it, like this one bellow, before continuing this article:
+I then recommend you to read a bit on the retro gaming phenomena Here, Here and/or watch some good YouTube videos on it, like this one below, before continuing this article:

 ..or if you would rather like to go directly to the documentation.
 Here you go: https://mister-devel.github.io/MkDocs_MiSTer/